 Bailiff fees and vulnerability

 If you are vulnerable, further protection is provided under Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014.
-This provides that if the enforcement agent visits your property and is satisfied that you are vulnerable, he should not remove any goods.
+This provides that if the enforcement agent visits your property and is satisfied that you are vulnerable, he should not remove any goods (that is not to say that he cannot request payment).
 Instead, he must give you the opportunity to seek advice from a debt advice agency/charity etc. If he fails to do so, the enforcement fee of £235 is not recoverable.
+It is important to stress here that Regulation 12 is intended to protect goods belonging to a vulnerable debtor from being removed.

 Do I have to provide any evidence that I may be vulnerable?

-In the first instance, it is vitally important to contact the enforcement agency at the earliest opportunity (on receipt of the Notice of Enforcement).
+In the first instance, it is vitally important to contact the enforcement agency at the earliest opportunity (preferably on receipt of the Notice of Enforcement).
 By doing so, you will likely avoid a personal visit being made.
 Initial contact should be made by telephone and a brief outline of your personal circumstances should be given to the operator.
 You will be advised what documentary evidence they require.
 It is usual for a letter from your doctor or specialist to be requested.
-A letter from the DWP confirming an award of Disability Living Allowance/Carers Allowance/PiP/ESA may be requested.
+A letter from the DWP confirming an award of Disability Living Allowance/Carers Allowance/PiP/ESA may also be necessary.

 Bailiff enforcement and vulnerable households.